 Barley (Jau): Barley packs lignans, a group of antioxidants linked to a lower risk of cancer and heart disease.
 It has a higher fibre content which keeps the digestive system healthy.
 Further, the beta-glucans found in barley have been shown to reduce “bad” LDL cholesterol by binding to bile acids.
 It is rich in Magnesium and hence aids in insulin production.

-Sorghum (Jowar): Jowar is one of the best flours for those with a diabetic condition.
+Sorghum (Jowar): Jowar is one of the best flours for those with a diabeties.
 It is loaded with good amounts of calcium, copper, zinc, phosphorous, potassium and cell-building B vitamins.
-It is also a rich source of proteins and fibres, which further aid in weight loss.
+It is also a rich source of proteins and fibres, which further aid in weight loss and regulating bowel movement.

 Black Chickpeas: Higher fibre content helps in reducing cholesterol levels.
 It is digested slowly and thus prevents sudden rise in blood sugar level.
 The presence of manganese helps to fight aging, prevent wrinkles and also improves hair health.

-Pearl Millet: One of the best sources for plant-based protein, as it contains almost 14% protein and hence becomes the best source of proteins among millets.
-Being a rice source of antioxidants, it offers protection against free radical diseases such as cancer, arthritis, diabetes, etc.
+Pearl Millet: One of the best sources for plant-based protein, as it contains almost 14% protein.
+Loaded with both soluble and insoluble fibre, it lowers cholesterol and regulates the bowel.
+Being a rich source of antioxidants, it offers protection against diseases such as cancer, arthritis, diabetes, etc.